Dalton Smith (boxer)

-Dalton Smith (born 8 February 1997) is an English professional boxer who has held the British super-lightweight title since 2022.
-As an amateur he won a silver medal at the 2014 European Youth Championships and bronze at the 2015 Commonwealth Youth Games, both in the lightweight division, and won the 2018 ABA Championships at light-welterweight.
+Dalton Smith (born 8 February 1997) is an English professional boxer.
+He held the European super-lightweight title in 2025, the British title between 2022 and 2024 and the Commonwealth title in 2023.
+As an amateur, he won a silver medal at the 2014 European Youth Championships and bronze at the 2015 Commonwealth Youth Games, both in the lightweight division, and won the 2018 ABA Championships at light-welterweight.

 Amateur career

 As an amateur Smith won multiple national titles at the junior and senior level, including the 2018 ABA Championships at light-welterweight.
 At the international level he won a silver medal at the 2014 European Youth Championships and bronze at the 2015 Commonwealth Youth Games, both in the lightweight division.
 He also competed at the 2013 World Junior Championships, reaching the quarter-finals; the 2014 World Youth Championships, losing in the round of 8; and the 2016, 2017 and 2018 World Series of Boxing as part of the British Lionhearts.